mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 Webhooks can be set up to fire once and expire if the `recurrence` parameter is set to `once` or continuously until they expire by the timeout.

-See full webhook rest documentation in the [Swagger UI](https://rest-unstable.mainnet.cash/api-docs/#/webhook/watchAddress)
+See full webhook REST documentation in the [Swagger UI](https://rest-unstable.mainnet.cash/api-docs/#/webhook/watchAddress)

 ## WebSocket API reference